manhcuongk55/itplusplusc_javabackend_ecommerce-rest-api/README.md

 ## Current Project Status

-Hi all, we have moved to official project in new repository https://github.com/NIT-Software/Modern-Ecommerce to have better support & development plan.
-So please follow and update in latest Repo.
-We're looking for all developer to contribute to make a great modern Open Source E-comerce Platform.
-If any question please drop me an email to john@nit-software.com or open ticket in Issue List.
+Hi all, we have moved to official project E-comerce Platform.
+If any question please drop me an email to dmcksclck55@gmail.com or open ticket in Issue List.
 Thank you all!

 ## Introduction